Matchmakers Mandarin Orange Chicken is a quick and easy healthy Chinese stir fry bursting with oranges and spicy Sichuan peppers in a golden sauce.

 or orange juice

 - 1 teaspoon sesame oil

-Step 1: In a baggie combine the chicken cubes with the cornstarch, wine, ginger, garlic, Sweetener (honey or dietetic), and white pepper.
+- In a baggie combine the chicken cubes with the cornstarch, wine, ginger, garlic, Sweetener of choice, and white pepper.
 Mix thoroughly and let marinade in refrigerator for at least 30 minutes or up to overnight.

 - Combine and mix the sauce ingredients; green onion, dried Sichuan peppercorns, wine, soy sauce, hot black bean sauce, mandarin orange zest, cornstarch and juices of mandarin oranges in a bowl and set aside.